By Matt Ward

 Performed correctly, the fish are stunned briefly; examined for species to determine abundance, population density, weights and measurements; and then quickly returned to their normal state.

 Supplemental feeding greatly increases the weight of particularly catfish and bluegill.
-In managed lakes, there is more fish stocking and less available habitat and resources, therefore calling for this feeding.
+In managed lakes, there is more pond stocking and less available habitat and resources, therefore calling for this feeding.
 Supplemental feeding is recommended March-November.

 Bluegill spawn during these two months and smart pond and lake owners may want to consider habitat enhancements to facilitate this.

-These months are the best time to just chill out and enjoy your lake or pond if you’ve been on top of your management needs.
+These months are the best time to just chill out and enjoy your lake or pond if you’ve been on top of your fishery management needs.

 If not, this is still the time to address supplemental feeding, aquatic weed control, and fertilization.